khwilo/mchango-YANGU/README.md

   - After payment is done, then display amount remaining.
   - If target is reached close the payment, i.e disable the button.

+3. Implement C2B payments in application.
+  - Confirm payment from the contributor to the 'contributee'
+  - Once the user clicks on the **contribution** button, the money is tied to the contributors account.